 Second, in this example, you will be getting thirty more minutes of exercise every day (several hours a week) than eleven weeks ago; this is something that your body loves you for.
-It is enough to give you more energy, help you sleep better, and give you a little hit of human growth hormone-all things that will make you feel younger, smarter, and more alive.
+It is enough to give you more energy, "It does not matter how slowly you go as long as you do not stop." - Confucius help you sleep better, and give you a little hit of human growth hormone-all things that will make you feel younger, smarter, and more alive.
 So, YAY YOU!